Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 For making aluminum UHV compatible, what is required is some means for ridding the surface of any contaminating constituents and then producing a surface oxide that is thin and non-porous.

 Ishimaru, of KEK Japan, was the first to apply a concentrated effort toward solving these problems in his efforts to build aluminum vacuum systems for particle accelerators.
 He employed two primary processing techniques, one for extrusions and the other for machined components.
 For extruded surfaces Ishimaru would extrude aluminum into an argon-oxygen atmosphere.
 For machined components he used ethanol as a machining fluid.
-[2] Both of these techniques enable the aluminum to form a thin native oxide which is dense and non-porous as illustrated in the right half of Figure 1.
-The results for these techniques have been highly successful with achieved outgassing rates of
+Both of these techniques enable the aluminum to form a thin native oxide which is dense and non-porous.

-These techniques have been refined during the past 15 years to simplify their implementation.
-Through work at a number of particle acclerator facilities it has become apparent that surface cleaning with simple alkaline solutions is as effective as argon oxygen extrusion and ethanol machining.
-[4] These alkaline solution cleaning will remove impurity oxides as well as the top layer of aluminum oxide.
+These techniques have since been refined to simplify their implementation.
+Through work at a number of particle accelerator facilities it has become apparent that surface cleaning with simple alkaline solutions is as effective as argon oxygen extrusion and ethanol machining.
+Alkaline solution cleaning will remove impurity oxides as well as the top layer of aluminum oxide.
 Any contaminants introduced from machining and that have been accumulated in the aluminum oxide layer will be removed when the aluminum oxide layer is removed.
-Additionally when the top layer of the aluminum oxide is removed by these chemicals a thin, dense and non-porous native oxide will form on the newly exposed aluminum surface.
+Additionally, when the top layer of the aluminum oxide is removed by these chemicals a thin, dense and non-porous native oxide will form on the newly exposed aluminum surface.

 Aluminum Vacuum Flanging